zhigang1992/deployd/collection.markdown

 # Collection Resource

-A Collection resource allows your app to save and load data in a simple schema.
+A Collection resource allows client apps to save and query data.

 ## Setting up a collection

-After creating a Collection resource in the dashboard, you can set up the schema by dragging properties into the database and naming them.
+After creating a Collection resource in the dashboard, you can set up the schema that will automatically validate data sent to the resource url over HTTP.
+You can configure this schema in the dashboard.

 The grid view below the property list allows you to edit the Collection manually.